07. T-test analysis

 Significant (p < 0.05) t-test interpretation sample

-The average television screen time in hours of single respondents is 3.60 hours, the average television screen time in hours of nonsingle respondents is 3.25 hours,.
+The average television screen time in hours of single respondents is 3.60 hours, while the average television screen time in hours of nonsingle respondents is 3.25 hours.

 Television screen time in hours differs by respondents’ marital status in a statistically significant way since the p-value is less than 0.05.